Trying to decide if you should create a customer incentive program? The real question you should ponder is “what can an

 But regardless of the form these customer incentives take, they’re aimed at encouraging customers to perform and repeat behaviors that help your brand.
 They aren’t just rewards for making purchases (although purchases are the most popular behavior to reward.)

-Some behaviors you could reward customers for with incentives include:
+Some customer behaviors you could reward with incentives include:

 - Making repeat purchases